Appen/odd-mysql-adapter/README.md

 For more information about data entities see https://github.com/opendatadiscovery/opendatadiscovery-specification/blob/main/specification/specification.md#data-model-specification

 ## Quickstart
 Application is ready to run out of the box by the docker-compose (see more https://docs.docker.com/compose/).
+If you need to run MariaDB, remove comments from MariaDB services in docker-compose.yaml
 Strongly recommended to override next variables in docker-compose .env file:

 ```